microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![A mockup of an InfoBar in a Warning state with a close button and a message](images/Warning_NoButton.png)

-## Notification types: consistent styling
+## Using pre-defined severity levels
 The type of the information bar can be set via the Severity property to automatically set a consistent status color, icon, and assistive technology settings dependent on the criticality of the notification.

 Mockups in various Severities to be added.